Paid Advertisement

 You’re now the one banning a legitimate media member under false pretenses and, quite frankly, bad faith left over from the previous ownership that you should be running like hell from if you really know any of the history of the reputation and deeds of Peter G. Angelos.

-His reputation should not be yours.
+It was one of the first things I said to Chris Ullman, who didn’t seem to know much about Mr. Angelos.
+I told him that his reputation should not be yours.
 You shouldn’t want that for yourself or the Baltimore Orioles.

 David, in a general sense and from a place of civic decency, you and your people should have to answer questions and stand up once or twice a year and be accountable to your fans, customers and the many citizens who have paid the freight for the Baltimore Orioles and for decades of mismanagement and overall civic abandonment – on and off the field.

 That is what Catie Griggs will find this offseason when her new sales team goes door-to-door in our community and asks for premium money that you will tell the fans will go back into payroll and keeping the team playoff-worthy on the field.
-And of course, you’ll mention your philanthropy.
+And, of course, you’ll mention your philanthropy.

 I’ve gotten dozens of missives in recent weeks about the Birdland membership rewards complaints, shrinkage and your folks trying to extract more money from the current fan base who paid for Mark Trumbo and Chris Davis and endured five years of the worst baseball on the planet.